 No matter where you live in San Antonio, the VIA Metropolitan Transit system can help you get to and from class.
 VIA includes bus and primo service, for which you can buy daily, weekly, or monthly passes.
 They also have student rates, making it even easier for you to get to class on a budget.

 Criminal Justice Schools in Other Major Texas Cities

 Criminal Justice Education in San Antonio

 Criminal justice education is a big priority in San Antonio, which you can clearly see when you look at the variety of schools in the area.
-You can choose between public and private schools, and Associate's or Bachelor's degree programs.
+You can choose between public and private schools, and associate or bachelor's degree programs.
 Remember, location isn't the only factor at play here—VIA makes it easy to get to school wherever you live in San Antonio.

-A Bachelor's degree is a more in-depth option for you.
-Like Associate's degree students, you take courses in a variety of general education topics and criminal justice fields.
-However, you may have an opportunity that Associate's degree students do.
-Many Bachelor's degree programs let you choose a concentration.
+A bachelor's degree is a more in-depth option for you.
+Like associate degree students, you take courses in a variety of general education topics and criminal justice fields.
+However, you may have an opportunity that associate degree students do.
+Many bachelor's degree programs let you choose a concentration.
 Completing a concentration can give you the knowledge you need to get a higher-ranking job.

 You may find it beneficial to join local criminal justice associations as a student, particularly if you know what career you want to follow after graduation.
 Some San Antonio options include the Texas Jail Association, the Alamo Area Paralegal Association, and the San Antonio Police Officers Association.

 Job Outlook for Criminal Justice Graduates in San Antonio